mwenge/iridisalpha/src/README.md

                                                 ; 11000110   **   **
                                                 ; 01111100    *****
 ```
-### [`charsetandspritedata.asm`]
+### [`bonusphase_graphics.asm`]
 ### [`sprites.asm`]
 These files contain the game's sprites and some additional character set data.
-As `charsetandspritedata.asm` needs to end up at adress $E000, and since it is not possible to load data directly to that address when loading a C64 binary from tape or image, our build process uses a tool called Exomizer to compress the data in `charsetandspritedata.asm` in `iridisalpha.prg` and then decompress it to $E000 when the program is loading.
+As `bonusphase_graphics.asm` needs to end up at adress $E000, and since it is not possible to load data directly to that address when loading a C64 binary from tape or image, our build process uses a tool called Exomizer to compress the data in `bonusphase_graphics.asm` in `iridisalpha.prg` and then decompress it to $E000 when the program is loading.

 The source includes a pseudo bitmap of the sprites that helps you related the data to what will ultimately be painted on screen.
 Here's the sprite definition of the gilby flying left from [`sprites.asm`]: